treeverse/lakeFS/docs/setup/import-mvcc.md

 {: .no_toc }
 1. Perform the import from a machine with access to your database, and on the same region of your destination bucket.

-1. You can download the `lakefs` binary from [here](https://github.com/treeverse/lakeFS/releases).
+1. You can download the `lakefs` binary from [here](https://github.com/treeverse/lakeFS/releases){: .button-clickable}.
 Make sure you choose one compatible with your installation of lakeFS.

 1. Use a configuration file like the one used to start your lakeFS installation.
 This will be used to access your database.
-An example can be found [here](http://localhost:4000/reference/configuration.html#example-aws-deployment).
+An example can be found [here](http://localhost:4000/reference/configuration.html#example-aws-deployment){: .button-clickable}.

 1. lakeFS version <= v0.33.1 uses '@' (instead of '/') as separator between repository and branch/ref.